 Charles Francis, President

 Charles Francis has worked in the public affairs industry for thirty years and lives in Washington, D.C. and Homer, Alaska.
 He began his career in public affairs as a speechwriter and public relations officer for David Rockefeller at the Chase Manhattan Bank in New York.
 Over the course of his career, Francis served as a consultant to numerous Fortune 500 companies including Citicorp and the ExxonMobil Corporation and individuals including Clark Clifford.
 In 2006, Francis co-founded The Kameny Papers Project which donated the papers and historic artifacts of Dr. Franklin E. Kameny to the Library of Congress and the Smithsonian National Museum of American History.
-Francis served as Agent for lesbian civil rights pioneer Lilli Vincenz, in 2013 for the donation of her papers to the Library of Congress.
+As President of the Mattachine Society, Francis served as Agent for lesbian civil rights pioneer Lilli Vincenz, in 2013 for the donation of her papers to the Library of Congress.
 Lilli Vincenz was the first lesbian member of the original Mattachine Society of Washington, D.C. and picketed the White House in 1965.
-In addition to his passion for LGBT political history, Francis serves on the Board of Trustees of the Buffalo Bill Center of the West in Cody, Wyoming, where his focus has been on the history of the American West— including “Buffalo Bill’s Wild West Show”.
+A native Texan, Francis has donated his papers covering his life and times to the LGBT collection of the University of North Texas, in Denton.

 Pate Felts, Chief Financial Officer